ibnuhalimm/laravel-thai-bulk-sms/README.md

 ## Usage

-1. In the controller, you can directly use the `ThaiBulkSms` Facade:
+1. You can directly use the `ThaiBulkSms` Facade:
     ```php
     use ThaiBulkSms;